 Simply click on the red on the map and a summary of the survey will appear, with links to the associated data.
 The data are held on a Google Fusion database that can be developed by multiple contributors.

-A new resource for identification of Latin American plants
+A growing resource for identification of Latin American plants

 Projeto Flora Toucan Cipó: conservation in the Serra de Espinhaço

-This two year collaborative project, focused around the development of a new private protected area, aims to support conservation decision-making and planning in one of the richest areas of botanical diversity in Brazil.
+This collaborative project aimed to support conservation decision-making and planning in one of the richest areas of botanical diversity in Brazil.

-One of its outputs is a report comprising a floristic list with over 1,000 species in 481 genera and 124 vascular plant families, amongst which ten are new to science andsome were long lost and rediscovered during the course of the project.
+Its outputsinclude a report comprising a floristic list with over 1,000 species in 481 genera and 124 vascular plant families, amongst which twelve are new to science and others were long lost until rediscovered during the course of the project.

 Twelve different vegetation types have been studied, amongst which the most representatives of the region are open formations such as highland rocky fields above 1,000 m, and semideciduous forest and savanna between 700 and 900 m.
-Human impacts have also been analysed, and scientific papers and a photographic plant guide for the area are under preparation.
+Human impacts have also been analysed, and scientific papers are in preparation.